alichherawalla/conversational-video-ai/replit.md

 - **Authentic Data Only**: All content generation strictly uses real transcript data with no fictional stories or fabricated statistics
 - **Generate All Content Feature**: Added bulk content generation for sessions creating 9 LinkedIn posts plus video clips in one click
 - **Session Navigation Integration**: "Generate Social Media Content" button seamlessly navigates from Recording Studio to Content Generation

+### January 30, 2025 - Optimized Auto-Transcription with Silence Detection
+- **5-Second Transcription Intervals**: Changed auto-transcription from 3-second to 5-second intervals for better accuracy
+- **10-Second Silence Auto-Submit**: Implemented smart silence detection that auto-submits transcripts after 10 seconds of no new words
+- **Intelligent Word Detection**: System tracks when new words are transcribed vs silent periods for optimal submission timing
+- **Enhanced Auto-Submit Logic**: Transcripts are submitted either when silence threshold is reached or when user manually stops recording
+- **Improved User Experience**: Real-time display shows "Auto-submits after 10s silence • Transcripts every 5s" for clear user expectations
+- **Timer Management**: Proper cleanup of all transcription and silence detection timers to prevent memory leaks